CombatWombatHub/aiml-notes/_sources/ai/categories/ml.md

 [Unsupervised Learning](https://www.geeksforgeeks.org/machine-learning/unsupervised-learning/) uses unlabeled data

 ### Clustering
-[Clustering](https://www.geeksforgeeks.org/machine-learning/clustering-in-machine-learning/) groups data into clusters based on similarity
+[Clustering](https://www.geeksforgeeks.org/machine-learning/clustering-in-machine-learning/) groups data into clusters based on similarity.
+In **Hard Clustering**, each data point can only belong to one cluster.
+In **Soft Clustering**, each data point gets a *probability* or *degree* of membership to multiple clusters, allowing them to partially belong to multiple groups.

-#### Centroid-Based Methods
+#### Centroid-Based Clustering
-Centroid-Based (Partitioning) Methods organize data around central prototypes (centroids), each cluster represented by the mean or medoid of its members
+**Centroid-Based (Partitioning) Clustering** organize data around central prototypes (centroids), each cluster represented by the mean or medoid of its members.
+These techniques require you to specify the number of clusters in advance.
-- [K-Means Clustering](https://www.geeksforgeeks.org/machine-learning/k-means-clustering-introduction/) ([Elbow Method to find optimal K](https://www.geeksforgeeks.org/machine-learning/elbow-method-for-optimal-value-of-k-in-kmeans/)) ([KMeans++ Clustering](https://www.geeksforgeeks.org/machine-learning/ml-k-means-algorithm/)) ([K-Mode Clustering](https://www.geeksforgeeks.org/machine-learning/k-mode-clustering-in-python/)) - groups data into K clusters based on how close the points are to each other.
+- [K-Means Clustering](https://www.geeksforgeeks.org/machine-learning/k-means-clustering-introduction/) - groups data into K clusters based on how close the points are to each other.
 Iteratively assigns points to the nearest centroid, recalculating centroids after each addition.
+Can use the [Elbow Method](https://www.geeksforgeeks.org/machine-learning/elbow-method-for-optimal-value-of-k-in-kmeans/) to choose a good value for K
+- [KMeans++ Clustering](https://www.geeksforgeeks.org/machine-learning/ml-k-means-algorithm/) - improves K-Means by choosing initial cluster centers intelligently instead of randomly
 - [K-Medoids Clustering](https://www.geeksforgeeks.org/machine-learning/ml-k-medoids-clustering-with-example/) - similar to K-means, but uses actual data points (medoids) as the centers, making more robust to outliers
 - [FCM (Fuzzy C-Means Clustering)](https://www.geeksforgeeks.org/machine-learning/ml-fuzzy-clustering/) - similar to K-means but uses Fuzzy Clustering, allowing each data point to belong to multiple clusters with varying degrees of membership
+- [K-Mode Clustering](https://www.geeksforgeeks.org/machine-learning/k-mode-clustering-in-python/) - works on categorical data, unlike K-Means which is for numerical data

-#### Distribution-Based Methods
+#### Distribution-Based Clustering
+**Distribution-Based Clustering** assumes data belongs from a mixture of probability distributions (such as Gaussian Distributions) and assigns points to clusters based on statistical likelihood.
-- [GMM (Gaussian Mixture Model)](https://www.geeksforgeeks.org/machine-learning/gaussian-mixture-model/) - fits data as a weighted mixture of Gaussian distributions and assigns data points based on likelihood
+- [GMM (Gaussian Mixture Models)](https://www.geeksforgeeks.org/machine-learning/gaussian-mixture-model/) - fits data as a weighted mixture of Gaussian distributions and assigns data points based on likelihood
+- [DPMMs (Dirichlet Process Mixture Models)](https://www.geeksforgeeks.org/machine-learning/dirichlet-process-mixture-models-dpmms/) - extension of **Gaussian Mixture Models** that can automatically decide the number of clusters based on the data
-- [Expectation-Maximization Algorithm](https://www.geeksforgeeks.org/machine-learning/ml-expectation-maximization-algorithm/) - good at finding unknown parameters using Expectation Step (calculating expected values of missing/hidden variables) and Maximization Step (maximizing log-likelihood to see how well the model explains the data)
+- [EM (Expectation-Maximization) Algorithm](https://www.geeksforgeeks.org/machine-learning/ml-expectation-maximization-algorithm/) - Estimate unknown parameters using `E-Step` (`Expectation Step`) (calculating expected values of missing/hidden variables) and `M-Step` (`Maximization Step`) (maximizing log-likelihood to see how well the model explains the data)
-- [DPMMs (Dirichlet Process Mixture Models)](https://www.geeksforgeeks.org/machine-learning/dirichlet-process-mixture-models-dpmms/) - flexible clustering method that can automatically decide the number of clusters based on the data (you don't have to specify beforehand like K-Means)

-#### Connectivity-Based Methods
+#### Connectivity-Based Clustering
-Connectivity-Based Methods (Hierarchical Clustering) build nested groupings of data by evaluating connections between data points using tree-like structure
+**Connectivity-Based (Hierarchical) Clustering** build nested groupings of data by evaluating connections between data points using tree-like structure
 - [Hierarchical Clustering](https://www.geeksforgeeks.org/machine-learning/hierarchical-clustering/) - create clusters by building a tree step-by-step, merging or splitting groups
 - [Agglomerative Clustering](https://www.geeksforgeeks.org/machine-learning/agglomerative-methods-in-machine-learning/) - (Bottom-up) start with each point as a cluster and iteratively merge the closest ones
 - [Divisive Clustering](https://www.geeksforgeeks.org/artificial-intelligence/divisive-clustering/) - (Top-down) starts with one cluster and splits iteratively into smaller clusters
 - [Spectral Clustering](https://www.geeksforgeeks.org/machine-learning/ml-spectral-clustering/) - groups data by analyzing connections between points using graphs
 - [AP (Affinity Propagation)](https://www.geeksforgeeks.org/machine-learning/affinity-propagation-in-ml-to-find-the-number-of-clusters/) - identify data clusters by sending messages between data points, calculates optimal number of clusters automatically

-#### Density-Based Methods
+#### Density-Based Clustering
-Density-Based (Model-Based) Methods define clusters as contiguous regions of high data density separated by areas of lower density
+**Density-Based Clustering** (**Model-Based Methods**) define clusters as contiguous regions of high data density separated by areas of lower density
 - [Mean-Shift Clustering](https://www.geeksforgeeks.org/machine-learning/ml-mean-shift-clustering/) - discovers clusters by moving points towards crowded areas
 - [DBSCAN (Density-Based Spatial Clustering of Applications with Noise)](https://www.geeksforgeeks.org/machine-learning/dbscan-clustering-in-ml-density-based-clustering/) - Groups points with sufficient neighbors, labels sparse points as noise
 - [OPTICS (Ordering Points To Identify the Clustering Structure)](https://www.geeksforgeeks.org/machine-learning/ml-optics-clustering-explanation/) - extends `DBSCAN` to handle varying densities